wongvin/mbpoll/README.md

     $ apt-cache show libmodbus-dev

+## wongvin changed default setup to use **libgpiod** with SparkFun RS-485 Transceiver Breakout (BOB-10124) on Raspberry Pi
+**See commits for the changes.
-CMakeLists.txt uses libgpiod instead of Piduino by default
+Modified CMakeLists.txt to use libgpiod instead of Piduino by default**

 * Install [piduino](https://github.com/epsilonrt/piduino/tree/dev) **only if you want to manage the RS485 with a GPIO signal**: